anvilproject/anvil-portal/content/about/working-groups.md

 - Sean Burke (UChicago)

 ## Phenotype Working Group
-The Phenotype Working Group ensures that the datasets hosted in AnVIL are incorporated in a manner that facilitates research driven by phenotypic questions.
+<hero small>The Phenotype Working Group ensures that the datasets hosted in AnVIL are incorporated in a manner that facilitates research driven by phenotypic questions.</hero>

 ### Co-Chairs
 - David Crosslin (EMERGE - UW)